 (It also requires noting here that race and place were obvious factors.
 Had this been a Black child or adult, in America, and especially one who lashed out even weakly and perhaps deservedly at a police officer, we all can imagine how that could have played out quite differently, and tragically.
-For more specificity, see my review of SHOT here, or of Queer, Mama.
+For more specificity, see reviews of SHOT here, and of Queer, Mama.
 Crossroads here.
-Both of those shows are currently showing.)
+Both of those shows are currently running.)

 Another occasion in which the design work was particularly necessary and effective was in the subway scenes when Christopher ventures out on his own.
 Again, with little added to the stage, the designers managed to capture the overwhelming flashes and sounds of the city: the danger of the tracks, the movement of the cars, and Christopher’s evading of the dangers and people on the hunt for him.